UniFormal/uniformal.github.io/doc/language/declarations.md

 * `role Judgment` indicates that the constant is a *Curry-Howard*-style operator mapping propositions to types - as such, occurences of the symbol indicate theorems or axioms.
 * `role Simplify` requires the type of the constant to be of the form `⊦ f(g(a)) ≐ b`, where `⊦` has role `Judgment` and `≐` has role `Eq`.
 This induces a rewrite rule, that simplifies instances of the left side of the equation to the right side during type checking.

-### Structures
+### Imports/Inheritance between Theories

+Large MMT theories are usually built modularly from smaller ones.
+The central declaration is that of an import between two theories.
+Similar to the ML module system, MMT supports unnamed imports, called **includes** and named imports, called **structures**.

-Structures are declarations, that make the contents of some module `<domain>` available to the current module, with certain modifications.
-In the simples case, it is a **theory inclusion** that modifies nothing.
-The syntax for includes is
+Both make the contents of some theory `<domain>` available to the current one.
+Structures may additionally modify the imported theory, most importantly by instantiating constants with concrete values in the importing theory.

+#### Includes

+The syntax for a **theory inclusion**  is

 ![`include <domain> \RS`](/doc/img/include.png)

+The include-relation between theories generates a partial order.
-Including the same theory twice is redundant.
+In particular, includes are composed transitively, and including the same theory twice is redundant.

+#### Structures

-The syntax for general structures is
+The syntax for structures is

 ![`structure <name> : <domain> = <declarations> \GS`](/MMT/doc/structure.png)